simon-wolf/blog/_posts/2025-03-26-counting-the-cost.md

 }
 ```

-> $3 is AWK's way of referencing field 3 so we pass the value of field 3 (the Cost column) into the `stripcurrency` function and store it in a variable called `itemvalue`.
+> $3 is AWK's way of referencing field 3 so I pass the value of field 3 (the Cost column) into the `stripcurrency` function and store it in a variable called `itemvalue`.

-If we add zero to a number we get the original number.
-But if we add zero to something which is not a number we get `0`.
-We can therefore see if the field value is a number because it would be non-zero.
+If I add zero to a number I get the original number.
+But if I add zero to something which is not a number I get `0`.
+I can therefore see if the field value is a number because it would be non-zero.

-> Obviously if the number is zero then adding zero returns zero but then there is nothing to increment our totals in that case so it is a non-issue.
+> Obviously if the number is zero then adding zero returns zero but then there is nothing to increment the totals in that case so it is a non-issue.

-So we now have a way to loop through the file, find lines which are part of the Markdown table, extract the contents into usable values and test if the line should be used in our totals:
+So I now have a way to loop through the file, find lines which are part of the Markdown table, extract the contents into usable values and test if the line should be used in the totals:

 ```awk
 if (NF == 5) {